Effective date: July 1, 2017

 Relevant means having some reasonable connection with, and some value or tendency to prove or disprove a matter of fact significant to the decision.
 It is the evidence’s tendency to prove or disprove a matter of fact that is related to an issue in dispute in the case.
 What is relevant will be determined by the writer of the decision, on a case-by-case basis.
 The relevant documents will directly relate to the evidence used to make the decision as expressed in the decision.

 Inquiries – Collection of Information

-- Inquiry for the purpose of this policy, is defined as any and all legal means of normal file development, including but not limited to the following: routine inquiries, information gathering, questioning, observing, recording, fact-finding, taking depositions, verification, corroboration, authentication, or hearings, whether undertaken by Operations staff (including claims representatives conducting field investigations), Employer Services or any other person(s) the WCB may authorize to do so from time to time.
+Inquiry for the purpose of this policy, is defined as any and all legal means of normal file development, including but not limited to the following: routine inquiries, information gathering, questioning, observing, recording, fact-finding, taking depositions, verification, corroboration, authentication, or hearings, whether undertaken by Operations staff (including the investigator conducting field investigations), Employer Services or any other person(s) the WCB may authorize to do so from time to time.
 This definition, however, does not include investigations for potential fraud by Internal Audit.